 If you restore from iCloud and it stuck on time remaining estimating, you have come to the right place.
 This article will outline the potential reasons for this problem and provide solutions on how to fix the issue of iCloud restore being stuck on "time remaining estimating."
-In addition, we will recommend the use of AnyRecover as an effective tool to backup and extract data from iCloud without having to a factory reset.
+In addition, we will recommend the use of AnyRecover as an effective tool to backup and extract data from iCloud without having to do a factory reset.
 Don’t waste any time and get started!
-You can download AnyRecover to try it free.
+You can download AnyRecover to try it for free.

 Slow or unstable internet connection: If your internet connection is slow or unstable, it can cause the iCloud restore process to take longer than expected, and can sometimes cause it to get stuck on the "Time Remaining Estimating" stage.

 Large data size: If you have a large amount of data to restore from iCloud, it can take a long time for the estimate to be calculated, especially if you have a slow internet connection.